chris-beech-housing/Travelling-Wave-Dynamics-in-Housing-Markets/README.md

 '5a.
 Local Authority maps' requires data from '5.
 Local Authority analysis'.

 '5. and 8. subplots' requires creating plots from '5.
 Local Authority analysis' and '8.
-Quantile analysis' and then combining them with this script.
+Quantile analysis' to combine.

 The 'Data' folder contains the Stamp Duty rates, a compilation of the Help to Buy data, and 'Mappings for missing Local Authority'.
 All other datasets should be placed in this folder.